"The wild creative"

 Habit Range: Global citizen, amateur nest builder on field expeditions, often found worming its way through the Big Apple.
 Its primary residence is in Manhattan, New York City, where it specifically favors zipcodes with good coffee shops.
 Tends to hole up on most days at its desk or at its studio, because the Asher loves being alone and productive.

-Key characteristics: Deep brown eyes, tan skin tone, loud voice with a mutt accent, excessive enthusiasm for life, loves a good smokey whiskey, consumes cake for breakfast, gets drunk easily, parties hard, gregarious, and seems to be possessed by the wild.
+Key characteristics: Deep brown eyes, tan skin tone, loud voice with a mutt accent, excessive enthusiasm for life, enjoys walking her rambunctious Aussiedor - Onyx, consumes cake for breakfast, prefers solitude over company, gets excited by the prospect of being lost in unfamiliar towns amid unrecognizable faces, loves humming “Under the Sea” while diving, is gregarious, humorous, loving, kind, quirky and certainly seems to be possessed by the wild.

 What Does Asher Do?

 Asher Jay is an international adventurer and public figure whose compelling paintings, sculptures, installations, animations, ad campaigns, and films all have a single purpose: to incite global action on behalf of wildlife conservation.

 Asher's travels to the frontline have made her witness and story-teller, combatting illegal wildlife trafficking, promoting habitat sanctuaries and illuminating humanitarian emergencies.
 Her core message, again and again: biodiversity loss during the Anthropocene – the Age of Man.